Engineering for Eco-Design of Food Products

 • Research & Development

-Many students also find employment with health agencies, local authorities, NGOs and consultancies.
+Many students also find employment opportunities in health agencies, local authorities, NGOs, and consulting firms.

-Finally, those who continue their studies at PhD will be able to enter the world of research, whether in the private or public sector (researcher or teacher-researcher).
+Finally, those who continue their studies with a PhD enter research professions, whether in the private or public sector (as researchers or teacher-researchers).

 ICOA course leaders

-The M2 class at the Food Technology Workshop
+The M2 promotion at the Food Technology Workshop

 Master 2 ICOA – teaching units (TU)